catseye/Robin/appliances/robin-no-builtins.md

 The following functionalities are used to test Robin Toplevel programs.

-    -> Functionality "Execute core Robin Program" is implemented by shell command -> "bin/robin --no-builtins %(test-body-file)"

     -> Functionality "Execute core Robin Toplevel Program" is implemented by shell command -> "bin/robin --no-builtins %(test-body-file)"

-    -> Functionality "Execute Robin Program (with Small)" is implemented by shell command -> "bin/robin --no-builtins pkg/small.robin %(test-body-file)"
+    -> Functionality "Execute Robin Toplevel Program (with Small)" is implemented by shell command -> "bin/robin --no-builtins pkg/small.robin %(test-body-file)"